What Is An Exacta, Trifecta, Superfecta In Horse Racing Betting?

-Each year, horse racing betting for Triple Crown events attract sizable crowds and are among the most popular sports wagering events of the calendar year.
-The Preakness comes this Saturday, and the Belmont Stakes is three weeks after that.
+Horse-race betting for Triple Crown events attracts sizable crowds and is among the most popular sports wagering events.
+The Preakness arrives on Saturday, May 18, and the Belmont Stakes is three weeks later.

 Many people like to place exotic wagers because they pay out more, but what are these types of bets in horse racing betting?
-Let’s dive into the purpose of the exacta, trifecta, and superfecta and how to approach it.
+Let’s explore the purpose of the exacta, trifecta, and superfecta and how to approach them.

 What Are Exotics In Horse Racing Betting?